maria-anna-gis/maria-anna-gis.github.io/index.md

 <div class="about-container">
     <div class="about-text">
-        <p>  Hello, I am Maria, welcome to my portfolio!</p>
+        <p>  Hello, I am **Maria**, welcome to my portfolio!</p>

 <p>I am a <a href="https://master-cde.eu/" rel="external nofollow noopener" target="_blank">Erasmus Mundus Joint Master (EMJM) "Copernicus Master in Digital Earth" (CDE)</a> Student in my first year at Paris Lodron University of Salzburg.
 Here, I am developing a strong understanding of earth observation and geoinformatics.
 Next year, I will go to Palacký University Olomouc, Czech Republic, to specialize in Geovisualization and Geocommunication. </p>
     <p>This course is proudly co-funded by the European Union, and I am honoured to be the holder of a full scholarship, reflecting my previous academic achievements and experiences.
 Please click on the logos below to learn more about the CDE programme and its host universities.</p>
     <div class="cde_logos">
     <a href="https://master-cde.eu/" target="_blank">